Volunteer Teaching the Creative Arts in Ecuador

 As a volunteer on Projects Abroad’s Creative Arts project in Ecuador, you will help young people develop their talents and become more aware of the opportunities in the field of creative arts.
 Volunteers with a passion for creative and performing arts can get involved with teaching art, dance, drama, and music.
 Whether you are on a gap year, volunteer vacation, or career break, you will have an important role to play in the lives of Ecuador’s youth.

 Artistic expression is a universal language with dance and drama being just two variations.
-In the case of children, dance, drama and music can be used as a means of communicating their challenges as well as helping their personal development.
+In the case of teenagers, dance, drama and music can be used as a means of communicating their challenges as well as helping their personal development.

 The main aims of these artistic extra-curricular activities are to encourage personal development, support young people through difficulties, and nurture artistic skills, as well as preparing for various dance, drama, and musical shows.
-As a volunteer, you can also teach children to express themselves in a positive way, which will help raise their self-confidence.
+As a volunteer, you can also teach teenagers to express themselves in a positive way, which will help raise their self-confidence.

 Volunteering on the Creative Arts Project in Ecuador